adfresca/sdk-ios/README.md

 You can set your own URL Schema as 'Deep Link' of the campaigns.
 So, you can navigate your users to a specific page or do some custom actions when a user clicks the image message.

-1. Set your custom url schemes in Info.plst as follows
+1. Set your custom url schemes in Info.plist as follows

   <img src="https://adfresca.zendesk.com/attachments/token/n3nvdacyizyzvu0/?name=Screen+Shot+2013-02-07+at+6.51.09+PM.png" />